Reviewed by Wendy Marcason, RD, LDN

 Weight Gain with Menopause

-Due to lowering hormone levels and the natural aging process, many women find it harder to keep extra pounds off in their forties and fifties.
+Due to lowering hormone levels and the natural aging process, many women find it harder to keep extra pounds off in their 40s and 50s.
 Often women lose muscle and gain fat, mainly in the belly area.
-Lifestyle factors come into play, too: Menopausal women tend to be less active and eat more calories than they need.
+Lifestyle factors come into play, too — menopausal women tend to be less active and eat more calories than they need.

 Let's face it: When we gain weight, we don’t feel good.
 It can be uncomfortable and cause low self esteem.
 But that’s not all.
 Weight gain is related to health issues including high cholesterol, high blood pressure and insulin resistance (a condition in which your body cannot use insulin correctly, which can lead to diabetes).